-You can also use parenthesis to group search criteria, similar to what you would do with mathematical equations.
+You can also use parenthesis to organize operations, similar to what you would do with mathematical equations:

 Reuse Search Tabs: By default, searches reuse the same search tab so you don’t keep opening new tabs every time you search.
 You can uncheck this option if you want new tabs, such as when comparing results from searches.

 Only Search Contact Sheet Items: Restrict your search to only items in a contact sheet.
 This option searches for cataloged items that meet your search criteria AND are only in your selected contact sheet.
 Items that are not in a catalog will not show up in search results.

 Use Case Sensitive Search: An option that lets you differentiate between words like Hill and hill in a search with case sensitivity.

 This is a contextual menu command for search results items.
 Right-click on an item in search results to reveal this option.
 Using Reveal in context on a single image opens the folder the image resides within, selects it, and makes it visible.

 You can find these examples by navigating to Catalog>Search Examples...

 |""||Two quotes with nothing in between returns all images in every catalog that is currently searchable.|

 |keywords ocean beach pier||Keywords that contain all the terms: ocean, beach, and pier.|

 |keywords ocean or beach or pier||Keywords that contain at least one of the terms: ocean, beach, or pier.|